wonsunahn/CS1632_Fall2022/deliverables/3/testplan.md

 TEST CASE: Check that returning cat ID 2 works as expected.
 PRECONDITIONS: The value of cookie "2" is set to "true" (cat ID 2 is rented).
 EXECUTION STEPS:
+1. Press the "Rent-A-Cat" link.
-1. Enter "2" into the input box for the returned cat ID.
+2. Enter "2" into the input box for the returned cat ID.
-2. Press the "Return" button.
+3. Press the "Return" button.
 POSTCONDITIONS:
 1. The first item in the cat listing is "ID 1.
 Jennyanydots".
 1. The second item in the cat listing is "ID 2.
 Old Deuteronomy".